Racheltmz/SC2002_OOP_FOMS/README.md

 [TO ADD: cover it based on our packages, and do so in an order that makes sense, not alphabetical order]

+1. App Interface: The main app interface to conduct the implemented actions in respective interfaces.
-1. User Interfaces: The system provides separate interfaces for customers and staff, allowing for efficient navigation and interaction.
+2. User Interfaces: The system provides separate interfaces for customers and staff, allowing for efficient navigation and interaction.
-2. User Management: Utilizes ActiveFactory interface for user instance management, along with hashing passwords for enhanced security.
+3. User Management: Utilizes ActiveFactory interface for user instance management, along with hashing passwords for enhanced security.
-3. File Operations: Utilizes FileIOHelper class for file input/output operations related to XLSX files, ensuring data integrity and accessibility.
+4. File Operations: Utilizes FileIOHelper class for file input/output operations related to XLSX files, ensuring data integrity, accessibility and persistence.
+5. Utilities: Includes Helper classes to verify valid inputs, to format Strings and to initialise an instance of InputScanner; also includes the IFilter interface for implementation in Filtering.
-4. Serialization: Implements IXlsxSerializable interface for converting objects to an array of strings representing data to be written to an XLSX file.
+6. Serialization: Implements IXlsxSerializable interface for converting objects to an array of strings representing comma-separated data to be written to an XLSX file.
-5. Excel Handling: Utilizes BaseXlsxHelper class and its extensions (StaffXlsxHelper, BranchXlsxHelper, OrderXlsxHelper, MenuItemXlsxHelper) for reading from and writing to Excel (XLSX) files, with specific methods for each data type.
+7. Excel Handling: Utilizes BaseXlsxHelper class and its extensions (StaffXlsxHelper, BranchXlsxHelper, OrderXlsxHelper, MenuItemXlsxHelper) for reading from and writing to Excel (XLSX) files, with specific methods for each data type.
-6. Data Management: Includes classes such as Branch, Menu, MenuItem, Staff, Manager, Admin, and related directories (BranchDirectory, MenuDirectory, StaffDirectory) for managing branch, menu, and staff records.
+8. Data Management: Includes classes such as Branch, Menu, MenuItem, Staff, Manager, Admin, and related directories (BranchDirectory, MenuDirectory, StaffDirectory) for managing branch, menu, and staff records.
+Authorises access to specific management actions based on staff roles.
-7. Authentication and Authorization: Implements Authentication and Authorization classes for verifying login credentials and authorizing access based on staff roles.
+9. Authentication and Authorization: Implements Authentication and Authorization classes for verifying login credentials and authorizing access based on staff roles.
-8. Filtering: Provides filtering functionalities for staff members based on age, branch, and role using StaffFilterAge, StaffFilterBranch, and StaffFilterRole classes.
+10. Filtering: Provides filtering functionalities for staff members based on age, branch, gender and role using StaffFilterAge, StaffFilterBranch, StaffFilterGender and StaffFilterRole classes respectively.
-9. Order Management: Manages orders through the Order class, OrderQueue class, and OrderTimerTask class for processing orders and updating order status.
+11. Order Management: Manages orders through the Order class, OrderQueue class, and OrderTimerTask class for processing orders and updating order status.
-10. Payment Handling: Includes Payment and PaymentDirectory classes for managing payment methods, with authorization based on staff roles.
+12. Payment Handling: Includes Payment and PaymentDirectory classes for managing payment methods, with authorization based on staff roles.
-11. User Interaction: Utilizes ManagerActionsMenu class for accessing branch and menu information, with user input handled by the InputScanner class.
+13. User Interaction: Utilizes ManagerActionsMenu class for accessing branch and menu information.
-12. Exception Handling: Implements exception handling throughout the system to ensure effective error management.
+14. Exception Handling: Implements exception handling throughout the system to ensure effective error management.

 ## Set Up